CASE STUDY DOWNLOAD

-Hide is a new 13,500 square feet, dramatic three-level restaurant and bar situated in Mayfair opposite Green Park.
+Hide is a 13,500 square feet, dramatic three-level restaurant and bar situated in Mayfair opposite Green Park.

 Our client, Hedonism Wines had an ambition to create ‘a restaurant like no other’ to be one of the best dining experiences in London, combining food by Michelin star chef, Ollie Dabbous, a world class wine list and a complimentary, magical interior evoking a sense of wonder and discovery.